MicrosoftDocs/visualstudio-docs/docs/install/install-and-use-visual-studio-behind-a-firewall-or-proxy-server.md

 ---
 title: Install and use behind a firewall or proxy server
-description: Review the domain URLs, ports, and protocols that you might want to add to an allow list or open if your organization uses a firewall or a proxy server ms.date: 05/07/2021 ms.custom: seodec18 ms.topic: conceptual
+description: Review the domain URLs, ports, and protocols that you might want to add to an allowlist or open if your organization uses a firewall or a proxy server ms.date: 05/07/2021 ms.custom: seodec18 ms.topic: conceptual